 A Houston DWI defense lawyer can occasionally negotiate a deferred disposition for underage DUIs.
 If successful in this effort, the minor’s sentence will be suspended, provided they fulfill specific obligations.

-Section 106.071 (Punishment for Alcohol-Related Offense by Minor) of the Texas Penal Code allows for the court to order the minor to attend an alcohol awareness program rather than face the other consequences associated with DUI.
+Section 106.071 (Punishment for Alcohol-Related Offense by Minor) of the Texas Penal Code allows for the court to order the minor to attend a Houston DUI alcohol awareness program program rather than face the other consequences associated with DUI.
 The program must be approved by the Texas Department of Licensing and Regulation.
 Under certain circumstances, a parent or guardian may have to attend the program with the minor.

 If the minor has been convicted of more than two prior DUIs, they will not be considered for deferred disposition or adjudication.